gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
-17.07.2019
+18.07.2019
-- using tabbed dialog for options
+- UI: using tabbed dialog for options
+- UI: showing export and save packages options when user doing these operations, the options window could be
+  suppressed for next export/save

 11.07.2019
 - updated Lineage 2 SkeletalMesh support